CedricDeVijt/ComputerScienceNotes/README.md

-# Notes for Bachelor in Computer Science University of Antwerp
+# Notes for computer science courses at university of Antwerp

 ## Bachelor 1
 - Calculus: 1001WETCAL